 The output should have adequate depth.
 Ensure that the speaker in the back doesn’t have a higher treble than the speaker in the front.

 Step 4: Finding the Right Dialect

 Listen to the song again.
-Make sure that the low, middle and higher notes are all evenly distributed throughout the music.
+Ensure that the low, middle and higher notes are all evenly distributed throughout the music.

 You should listen to them all and tweak the EQ til you find it appealing to the ear.

 Sound and bass boosters are common EQ presets on stereos.

 Use these to discover what sounds best for your song.
 In other words, you’ll be fiddling with the EQ, treble, and bass controls.

 The more settings you have in your EQ, the more you must modify them.
 Cuts, EQ boosts, and treble enhancements will all be required to get your desired sound.